-2.3.5 Optimising
+2.4.5 Optimising

-It is preferred that these proofs can be performed with only a few communications: this issue is particularly prevalent here as this protocol requires multiple rounds to complete.
-The independence of each round on the next is a beneficial property, as it means the proof can be performed in parallel, so the prover transmits all of their ψ 's, then the verifier transmits all of their challenges.
+It is preferred that these proofs can be performed with only a few communications: this issue is particularly prevalent for protocols requiring multiple rounds to complete.
+The independence of each round on the next means the proof can be performed in parallel, so the prover computes all of their private state, then the verifier computes all of their challenges.
 However, still is the issue of performing proofs of zero.

 We can apply the Fiat-Shamir heuristic to make proofs of zero non-interactive [9].
 In place of a random oracle, we use a cryptographic hash function.
 We take the hash of some public parameters to prevent cheating by searching for some values that hash in a preferable manner.
 In this case, selecting e = H(g, m, a) is a valid choice.
-To get a hash of desired length, an extendable output function such as SHAKE256 could be used [18].
+To get a hash of desired length, an extendable output function such as SHAKE256 can be used [16].
 The library jsSHA [4] provides an implementation of SHAKE256 that works within a browser.